 Select Go to dashboard.
 There, you can edit and move the pinned visualization.

 Create a card from the Q&A question box

 The Q&A question box is the easiest way to make a Card.
 The Q&A question box is available in Power BI service from a dashboard or report and in Desktop report view.
 The steps below describe creating a Card from a Power BI service dashboard.
-If you'd like to create a card using Q&A in Power BI Desktop, follow these instructions for the Q&A preview for Desktop reports.
+If you'd like to create a card using Q&A in Power BI Desktop, follow these instructions for using Q&A for Desktop reports.